dominikpanzer/cacamber-BDD-for-ABAP/README.md

 `ZCL_CACAMBER` as your superclass provides the following public methods:

 ### FEATURE
 The `FEATURE` method is optional and can be used to structure your test cases in a domain-centric way.
 Usually one test class will represents one feature, e.g. "discount calculation".
 This method has to be used in the `SETUP` of your test class.
+A `FEATURE` can be used to enhance the `MSG` parameter of your asserts.

 Importing parameters:
 * `FEATURE` - the name of your feature, max.
 255 characters long